-If you plan to visit Naples on a cruise ship (and not stay overnight), you will first see an impressive castle rising on the hill.
 The 13th-century Castel Nuovo has survived the centuries and is in perfect condition with five circular crenulated towers.

 Change historical sites with local vibes in Santa Lucia, a district with narrow cobbled streets, craft shops, cafes, and restaurants.
 Take a half-day trip there and fall in love with its charm!